-We believe in giving back to the trails in the form of trail work.
+We believe in giving back to the trails in the form of trail work and volunteering.

-We do not require you to submit trail work.
-Trail work is required each year for entrants to run the event however, work is done on the honor system.
-Thank you for giving back to the trails!
+We do not require you to submit trail work/volunteering.
+Trail work or race volunteering is required each year for entrants to run the event however, work is done on the honor system.
+Thank you for giving back to the trails and community!

-Where do I get my trail work done?
+Where do I get my trail work/volunteering done?
 What constitutes trail work?

-What happens if I don’t do my trail work?
+What happens if I don’t do my volunteering?

-I’m signed up for both the Bigfoot 200 and the Tahoe 200, do I need to do 8 or 16 hrs of trail work?
+I’m signed up for both the Bigfoot 200 and the Tahoe 200, do I need to do 8 or 16 hrs of volunteering?